nealukumies/edusync/README.md

 It also generates code coverage reports using JaCoCo.

 ---

+## Localisation
+The application supports three languages: English, Arabic, and Ukrainian.
+Default language is set to English.
+To change the language, select your preferred language from the combobox in the header of the application.
+The application will update the UI text accordingly as well as RTL/LTR layout based on the selected language.

+The application is localized using Java Resource Bundles for each supported language.
+Translations were done with Google Translate and may not be perfect as it is suggested to have a native speaker review them for accuracy.
+Localisation files are located in the `resources/Resource Bundle 'Messages'` directory as separate properties files for each language:
+- Messages_en_US.properties (English)
+- Messages_ar_DZ.properties (Arabic)
+- Messages_uk_UA.properties (Ukrainian)

+The acceptance criteria for localization includes:
+- The default language is English.
+- Users can select Arabic and Ukrainian from the language selection combobox.
+- All UI text is translated into the supported languages immediately after selecting the language.
+- The layout adjusts correctly for RTL languages.
+- Users can switch languages seamlessly without restarting the application.

+These criteria were tested manually by switching languages and verifying the translations and layout adjustments.

+Yet to be implemented:
+- Database localization

 ## How to Run Locally
 Before running the application, start the backend service.
 Follow the instructions in the backend repository: [EduSync Backend](https://github.com/nealukumies/edusync-backend/)